Antique Indian Box Amulet, Shiva, Pavarti, 46cm (18″) Indian Silver Chain, c. 1850’s, 66.7 Grams

 Shiva (/ˈʃivə/; Sanskrit: Śiva, lit. the auspicious one) is one of the principal deities of Hinduism.
 He is the supreme god within Shaivism, one of the three most influential denominations in contemporary Hinduism and his mother Goddess Parvati with a trident and sword in her hands, sitting on their thrones within a five-sided, peaked pentagon form, which symbolizes a temple (mandir).

-The amulet has been strung on a fine high grade silver snake chain.
+The amulet has been strung on a fine high grade silver Indian herringbone chain.

 Silver Tested: High Grade Silver